hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

 - [Component Audit](https://www.figma.com/file/h3LtloARmbYVwh7z6XWHVb/Component-Audits-FY23?node-id=0%3A1): This audit should be completed by ambassadors before any work gets started.
 - [Component Requirement Document (CRD)](url_here): This file should exist before any design explorations or code is written.
-- [Design System Website](https://design-system-website.vercel.app/?path=/story/example-introduction--page) (storybook of storybooks): use for reference, to consider existing features that we might need to replicate in the component.
+- ["System of Systems" Storybook](https://design-system-website.vercel.app/?path=/story/example-introduction--page) (storybook of storybooks): use for reference, to consider existing features that we might need to replicate in the component.

 ## Design Checklist
-The design checklist has 5 parts: creating the branch, design explorations and iterations, documentation, figma release, and testing.
+The design checklist has 5 parts:
+1. creating the branch
+2. design explorations and iterations
+3. documentation
+4. release
+5. testing.

 The design process is largely cyclical, so some of these steps may need to be repeated until approval.

 ### Component Creation
 - [ ] [create a branch](https://help.figma.com/hc/en-us/articles/360063144053-Create-branches-and-merge-changes#Create_a_branch) in the [product components ui kit](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components)